telerik/winforms-docs/gridview/fundamentals/logical-vs.-visual-grid-structure.md

-...or to iterate all the columns of each child template within the master template:#_[C#] Iterate the child templates cells_
+...or to iterate all the columns of each child template within the master template:

 {{source=..\SamplesCS\GridView\Fundamentials\LogicalVsVisualStructure.cs region=iterateChildTemplates}}
 {{source=..\SamplesVB\GridView\Fundamentials\LogicalVsVisualStructure.vb region=iterateChildTemplates}}